 We are so lucky to have a robust local food system!
-The OSU Extension Small Farms Team has been working to collect resources and disseminate those most useful to both farmers and eaters.
+The OSU Extension Small Farms Team has collected COVID-related resources and disseminated those most useful to both farmers and eaters.
 They put together an FAQ page that’s being updated regularly.
 Find it HERE.

-For the past 6 weeks, Republic Services has been purchasing meals from local businesses for their frontline employees (one meal at work and one family meal to take home), totaling 231 employees and over $50,000 in the Corvallis/Albany/Salem area.
-Each frontline employee has also received a $100 gift card and will receive one every other week for 8 weeks, with encouragement to spend this money ($92,400 total) at local businesses.
+During the first 6 weeks of the pandemic, Republic Services purchased meals from local businesses for their frontline employees (one meal at work and one family meal to take home), totaling 231 employees and over $50,000 in the Corvallis/Albany/Salem area.
+Each frontline employee also received a $100 gift card and received one every other week for 8 weeks, with encouragement to spend this money ($92,400 total) at local businesses.

-Working diligently to prepare for and care for coronavirus patients in our community, Samaritan is also reducing the spread of COVID-19 by implementing visitor restrictions at all five Samaritan hospitals in Corvallis, Albany, Lebanon, Lincoln City and Newport.
+Working diligently to prepare for and care for coronavirus patients in our community, Samaritan has also reduced the spread of COVID-19 by implementing visitor restrictions at all five Samaritan hospitals in Corvallis, Albany, Lebanon, Lincoln City and Newport.
 Telehealth and other care options have been expanded to help meet patients’ health care needs during this time.
 Learn more at samhealth.org/Coronavirus.

 The elves in the Softstar Shoes workshop were among the first in our community to produce medical masks to donate to local health care workers.
 They quickly produced a video to show others how to make masks, too!
 Learn more HERE.